jeegar123/jeegar123/README.md

 ## About Me🧔

 * I'm always curious about different technology and ready to perform a task on it, which always helps to increase my knowledge 🤪
-* Pursuing BTech Computer Engineering in 8th Semester at RK University(2017-21).
+* Having a degree of B.Tech Computer Enginnering(2021)
-* Currently Trannie at Cybercom Creation(2021).
+* Currently Project Trannie at Cybercom Creation(2021).